LearningLocker/docs/reporting.md

 Click the (grey) square that says "Who".
 You can then add and remove actors from the list that appears below.

 #### Adding an actor
 Click the (green) "Add" button (below the list of actors - which may be empty at this point).
-This will add a new entry to the list of actors, you can then type the name (`statement.actor.name`) of the actor you're searchng for in the text box. *Currently* the report will filter by the email (`statement.actor.mbox`) associated with the actor you've selected.
+This will add a new entry to the list of actors, you can then type the name (`statement.actor.name`) of the actor you're searchng for in the text box.
+If the actor’s name doesn't appear as you type it you probably misspelled their name or they haven’t done anything according to your LRS. *Currently* the report will filter by the email (`statement.actor.mbox`) associated with the actor you've selected.

 #### Removing an actor
 Click the (red) minus icon next to the actor.
 Then select "OK" in the message that pops up.